Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Introduction

-The purpose of our study is to identify a limitation on the structure of the long-range entanglement at arbitrary non-zero temperatures.
-In the known example with long-range entanglement, protection by the topological order plays an essential role.
-Moreover, topological order is inherently a tripartite correlation~\cite{PhysRevLett.96.110404,PhysRevLett.96.110405,PhysRevA.93.022317}.
-These facts give rise to the following fundamental question: \textit{``Can the long-range entanglement at non-zero temperatures only exist as (more than) tripartite correlations, or equivalently, does bi-partite entanglement necessarily decay to zero at long distances at arbitrary temperatures?''} We conjecture that the answer is yes (see Fig.~\ref{fig_entanglement_clustering}).
-Whether the conjecture is true will provide crucial information for identifying the essence of long-range entanglement in the quantum phases at non-zero temperatures, which would become a guideline to search for candidate systems for quantum devices.
-The conjecture trivially holds for arbitrary commuting Hamiltonians~\footnote{In general, we can easily show~\cite[Theorem~1]{Kuwahara_2012} that any quantum Gibbs state has no bipartite entanglement between arbitrary subsystems $A$ and $B$ if the Hamiltonian $H$ is decomposed to $H=H_1 + H_2$ with $[H_1,H_2]=0$, where the Hamiltonian $H_1$ ($H_2$) includes interactions on subset $A$ ($B$) but does not include interactions on $B$ ($A$)}, where all local interaction terms commute with each other.
-Hence, in the Toric code model, bipartite long-range entanglement is strictly prohibited regardless of the existence of the tripartite long-range entanglement.
-Thus, as long as the commuting Hamiltonian is considered, our conjecture does not contradict the observations.
+The purpose of this study was to identify the limitations associated with the structure of long-range entanglement at arbitrary non-zero temperatures.
+In the known example involving long-range entanglement, the protection afforded by the topological order plays an essential role.
+Moreover, the topological order is inherently a tripartite correlation~\cite{PhysRevLett.96.110404,PhysRevLett.96.110405,PhysRevA.93.022317}.
+However, these findings pose the following fundamental question: \textit{``Can the long-range entanglement at non-zero temperatures only exist as (more than) tripartite correlations, or equivalently, does bi-partite entanglement necessarily decay to zero at long distances under arbitrary temperatures?''} We conjecture that the answer to this question is yes (Fig.~\ref{fig_entanglement_clustering}).
+The possibility of this conjecture being true can provide crucial information related to identifying the essence of long-range entanglement in the quantum phases at non-zero temperatures, which can further serve a guideline in the search for candidate systems suitable for quantum devices.
+The conjecture is trivially true for arbitrary commuting Hamiltonians~\footnote{In general, it can be easily shown~\cite[Theorem~1]{Kuwahara_2012} that any quantum Gibbs state has no bipartite entanglement between arbitrary subsystems $A$ and $B$ if the Hamiltonian $H$ is decomposed to $H=H_1 + H_2$ with $[H_1,H_2]=0$, provided the Hamiltonian $H_1$ ($H_2$) includes interactions on subset $A$ ($B$) and not on $B$ ($A$)}, where all the local interaction terms commute with each other.
+Hence, in the toric code model with the commuting Hamiltonian, bipartite long-range entanglement is strictly prohibited, regardless of the existence of the tripartite long-range entanglement.
+Thus, as long as the commuting Hamiltonian is considered, the conjecture does not contradict the observations.